Ana2k/AWS-Bedrock-SNS-Agent/aws_sns_agent/README.md

 # Brand Monitoring Agent with CrewAI @tool Decorators

-A simplified brand monitoring system using CrewAI with `@tool` decorators, based on the pattern from `lab1_py.py`.
+A comprehensive brand monitoring system using CrewAI with `@tool` decorators, featuring AWS Bedrock integration, BrightData web scraping, and intelligent sentiment analysis.

+## 🎯 Project Status: FULLY FUNCTIONAL ✅

+**All systems are working perfectly!** The LLM is fully operational and all components have been tested and verified.

 ## Overview

-This project transforms your existing CrewAI-based brand monitoring system into a simple, tool-based approach using CrewAI's `@tool` decorator pattern.
-Each functionality is implemented as a standalone tool with the `@tool` decorator.
+This project provides a complete brand monitoring solution with:
+- **AWS Bedrock Integration**: Claude 3.5 Sonnet for AI analysis
+- **Multi-source Search**: BrightData + DuckDuckGo fallback
+- **Intelligent Scraping**: Content extraction with mock data fallbacks
+- **Sentiment Analysis**: AI-powered brand perception analysis
+- **Comprehensive Reporting**: Detailed insights and recommendations

 ## Architecture